azgard88odin/tools/README.md

         -Author "Fred Twostairs" `
         -Description "I am a description of this module" `
         -ModuleVersion "1.0.0"

+### CheatSheets
+This module contains some quick reference cheat sheets.
+I prefer a quick reference on the commandline than having to go search for one or open up one of my pdf versions.
+Look inside to see the different kinds of cheat sheets I currently have.
+Feel free to modify and add to the cheatsheets

 ### CustomUtilities
 This module contains useful utilities for working with files, data and general tasks.